demberto/PyFLP/docs/handbook.md

     See [Pattern](reference/pattern/pattern.md) and [Note](reference/pattern/note.md)

 !!! hint "Docstrings"
-    Almost all properties have a meaningful docstring, and many classes have a direct link to the FL Studio manual to refer what they implement.
+    Almost all properties have a meaningful docstring, and many classes have a direct link to the FL Studio manual page to point out what they implement.

 !!! note
     There is much more, check the [Reference](reference.md)